 + What do I call the priest?

-Most people call our priest Mother Liz or Reverend Liz; she does not mind simply being called by her first name.
+Most people call our priest Mother Liz or Reverend Liz, but she does not object to being called by her first name.

 · Sundays at 10:30 AM